peteroupc/peteroupc.github.io/colorgen.md

 - **IEC.** International Electrotechnical Commission.
 - **Image color list.** Means either&mdash;
     - a list of colors (which can have duplicates), all of the same color space, or
-    - the colors (which can have duplicates) used in a raster image's pixels, a vector image, a digital video, or a digital document.
+    - the colors (which can have duplicates) used in a raster image's pixels, a vector image, a three-dimensional image, a digital video, or a digital document.
 - **ISO.** International Organization for Standardization.
 - **ITU.** International Telecommunications Union.
 - **Light source.** Means a [**_primary light source_**](http://eilv.cie.co.at/term/982) or an [**_illuminant_**](http://eilv.cie.co.at/term/554), as defined by the CIE.
 Roughly means an emitter of light, or radiation describing an emitter of light.